The people who bring it all together...

 Director of Programming/Board Member

 Marisol Ibanez-Tintorer is a Cuban-American with over 10 years of experience working with AIM for the heArt who is currently serving as AIM 4 the HEART’s Director of Programming.
 She is a HEART Education facilitator, curriculum trainer, and the developer of AIM 4 the HEART’s train-the-trainer model.
 She is one of the co-founders of the Long Beach heArt Sessions and co-author to the-upcoming book, HEART Education.
 Marisol holds a Bachelor’s Degree in American Studies from UCSC and a Master’s Degree from the University of La Verne in Educational Counseling and has over 20 years teaching experience working directly with high-risk youth in California public schools.
 She has extensive experience in curriculum development.
 A full-time teacher and Activities Specialist at Polytechnic High School’s PAAL Campus, Marisol has authored and designed the framework for the Ethnic Studies, Restorative Justice and Social Justice courses.
-She advocates passionately for the expansion of social and emotional education, implementation of restorative practices and the development of Trauma Informed Campuses in K-12 education and serves as a consultant for Buena Park School District.
+She advocates passionately for the expansion of social and emotional education, implementation of restorative practices and the development of Trauma Informed Campuses in K-12 education and serves as an informal consultant for Buena Park School District.
 Recently, she has begun to train teachers in the implementation of Restorative Practices and serves as a Restorative Justice Coordinator and facilitator for the California Conference of Equality and Justice’s Building Bridges Camp.
 With over 20 years of activism and organizing experience working with Indigenous Rights, Latino, Social Justice and youth organizations.
 She is an active poet, painter, silversmith, and multi-media artist.

 Director of Strategy, Alliances and Partnerships